artyomb/folders2materials/README.md

 # Import
 Select the parent folder where the list of subfolders contains of textures.
 Select the required import options.
-Manage the file names and extensions for the textures lookup.
+Manage the file names and extensions for the texture's lookup.

 ![image](https://github.com/artyomb/folders2materials/assets/2667887/9edabdef-bc02-4745-801e-d6a063f164b2)